rgb-24bit/emacs-conf/README.md

 4. Some packages on elpa may modify the recipe definition, so upgrade elpa before upgrading the package.

+5. straight maybe use build-cache not update recipe define, if recipe has new elisp file, delete cache and rebuild.

 ### Reference configuration

 + [purcell/emacs.d](https://github.com/purcell/emacs.d)